ibm-cloud-docs/ContinuousDelivery/deliverypipeline_extension.md

 6. Repeat these steps to send HipChat notifications for other stages that include IBM Container Service, IBM Security Static Analyzer, and IBM Globalization jobs.

 -->

-## Building and deploying container images with the pipeline
-{: #deliverypipeline_containers}

-You can automate your app builds and container deployments to {{site.data.keyword.Bluemix_notm}} by using the Delivery Pipeline in {{site.data.keyword.contdelivery_full}}.
-The Delivery Pipeline supports:
-  - Building Docker images
-  - Deploying images in containers to {{site.data.keyword.Bluemix_notm}}

-For more information about getting started, see the [Delivery Pipeline and containers overview](/docs/containers/container_integrations.html#container_pipeline_ov){: new_window}.